rednafi/rednafi.com/content/go/limit_goroutines_with_buffered_channels.md

 only choose to spin up `n` number of goroutines and no more.
 But how do you do it from inside an infinite loop that's also polling a queue continuously?

-In this specific case, I'd like to throttle the script so that it'll send 2 requests in parallel and then wait until those are done.
+In this case, I'd like to throttle the script so that it'll send 2 requests in parallel and then wait until those are done.
+Then it'll wait for a bit before spinning up the next 2 goroutines and continuously repeat the same process.
 Buffered channels allow us to do exactly that.
 Observe:

 ```go
 package main